Summer 2025 Course Information

 Course Overview

-This is not a general theory course.
+This course is not a general theory course.
 Instead, we will learn and practice specific, actionable techniques used by experienced educators.
 Participants will come away with new tools they can use immediately in their classrooms.

-Throughout the course, participants will have the opportunity to talk through challenges and solutions with a community of other early career educators.
+Throughout the course, participants will have the opportunity to talk through challenges and solutions with a community of other educators.
 Upon completion, they will walk away with new skills, connections, and a robust plan to integrate what they have learned into their own classrooms.

 Your instructors, Jensen Welch and Mike Blouin are both passionate and experienced teachers and mentors.
 Learn more about us here.